Interview Under Caution: Do I need a solicitor?

 It doesn’t make you look guilty;

-If you were ill you would go to a doctor.
-If your car breaks down you go to a garage.
+If you are ill, you go to a doctor.
+If your car breaks down, you go to a garage.
 You get help from someone who knows what they are doing and is there to help you.
 The same applies to someone attending an interview under caution.

-Just because you feel you haven’t done anything wrong, doesn’t mean you don’t need a solicitor;
+Just because you feel you haven’t done anything wrong, it doesn’t mean you don’t need a solicitor;

-In fact, it makes you need one even more because if you say or do the wrong thing, you might end up getting charged with something you didn’t do.
+In fact, it makes you need one even more.
+If you say or do the wrong thing, you might end up getting charged with something you didn’t do.